Gurvinder135/Calculator/README.md

 # Calculator

 This is basic calculator with plus,minus, multiply and divide operators.
+This project taught me how to add basic mathematic functions to a website.
 This project is created from HTML, CSS and JavaScript.

 ## Launch